ChrisWaites/geospatial-census/README.md

 # Geospatial Tools for IPUMS Census Data

+## Setup

+This repository was developed using Python version `3.6.5`.
+You can install the required dependencies via `pip install -r requirements.txt`.

 ## Getting a Census Extract

 [1] Create an account on the [IPUMS USA site](https://usa.ipums.org/usa/index.shtml)